kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 ## Newton's estimate of π via the Binomial Theorem

-The mathematician [Steven Strogatz](https://en.wikipedia.org/wiki/Steven_Strogatz) has written [a charming essay in Quanta Magazine](https://www.quantamagazine.org/how-isaac-newton-discovered-the-binomial-power-series-20220831/) that recounts how a young Newton gingerly attempted to extend his own pathbreaking [binomial theorem](https://en.wikipedia.org/wiki/Binomial_theorem) to non-integral powers, to derive the [binomial series](https://en.wikipedia.org/wiki/Binomial_series).
-And having done that, how he applied the results to estimate $\pi$ more efficiently.
-Once again, this episode exemplifies how mathematics is at heart an exploratory science that does admit of experimentation, and in which logical correctness grants the ultimate seal of approval and acceptance.
+The mathematician [Steven Strogatz](https://en.wikipedia.org/wiki/Steven_Strogatz) has written [a charming essay in Quanta Magazine](https://www.quantamagazine.org/how-isaac-newton-discovered-the-binomial-power-series-20220831/) that recounts how a young Newton made an inspired and imaginative leap of faith, and [gingerly](https://www.merriam-webster.com/dictionary/gingerly) attempted to extend his own pathbreaking [binomial theorem](https://en.wikipedia.org/wiki/Binomial_theorem) to non-integral powers, to derive the [binomial series](https://en.wikipedia.org/wiki/Binomial_series).
+When the results justified his extrapolation, he decided to apply it to estimate $\pi$ more efficiently.

+Once again, this episode exemplifies how mathematics is at heart an exploratory science, that does admit of experimentation, and in which logical correctness grants the ultimate seal of approval and acceptance.

 When he needed to estimate $\pi$ accurately, Newton extended his own pathbreaking binomial theorem to develop the binomial power series.
 By making an inspired and imaginative leap of faith, Newton tip-toed around the binomial theorem by extending it to non-integer values of the index $n$ and seeing what would result.
-When the results justified his extrapolation, he decided to apply it to estimate $\pi$.
 For a fascinating account of how this happened, Read [this online article[(https://www.quantamagazine.org/how-isaac-newton-discovered-the-binomial-power-series-20220831/) [@strogatz-newton-2022].
 YYY GIVE A QUOTE HERE YYY.